fido-device-onboard/pri-fidoiot/component-samples/demo/aio/README.md

 - `owner:` - This section contains the configuration related to Owner keystore path, type and credentials.

+- `secrets:` - This section contains path to the service credentials.

 - `cwt:` - This section contains the configuration related to CBOR web token (cwt) keystore path, type and credentials.